-Of course I have not been alone in thinking this for the past 20 years.
+Of course, I have not been alone in thinking this for the past 20 years.

 Many businesses – particularly those that are family or privately owned – have never lost focus on being part of their community.

-Still, we’ve been through some dark years when the articulation of success in many publicly traded companies has concentrated solely on maximising returns for shareholders, and on concentrating earnings within a minority of senior executives.
+Still, we’ve been through some dark years when the articulation of success in many publicly traded companies has concentrated solely on maximizing returns for shareholders, and on concentrating earnings within a minority of senior executives.

-These trends have divorced companies from seeing themselves as part of a thriving community within which they provide employment and pay taxes, and to which people from the community provide their labour in return for a fair wage, which affords a decent life.
+These trends have divorced companies from seeing themselves as part of a thriving community within which they provide employment and pay taxes, and to which people from the community provide their labor in return for a fair wage, which affords a decent life.

 Corporate Social Responsibility

 During the past 20 years, we have seen the rise of Corporate Social Responsibility (CSR) through which companies make a great show of ‘giving back’ to their communities, through tactical, usually under-funded, programs (involving a paintbrush and a company t-shirt), or through non-strategic grant-making.

 CSR activity can be associated with inauthentic or marketing-lead activities.
 Some companies use CSR as a sticking-plaster to hide slaves or child labor in their supply chain.
 Cynicism about CSR results from companies involved in tax avoidance being praised and awarded for supporting social causes through volunteering, grants, and programs.